 Thanks for reading.
 Don’t forget to follow this blog by way of that subscribe button.

 How to invest this RRSP season?
-Please share your thoughts.
+What’s your take, please share your thoughts.

 RRSP season – oh, it’s the best time of the year!